 Under this policy, students from other universities or colleges are also eligible for employment as temporary workers instead of student workers.

-The Libraries offer a salary of $7.25 with additional compensation offered based upon the time of day worked and the level of job responsibility.
+The Libraries offer a starting hourly wage of $9.00 with additional compensation offered based upon the time of day worked and the level of job responsibility.
 Longevity increases for student assistants are contingent upon funds being available.

 Some supervisors also rely on recommendations from current student assistants for potential applicants.
 If you have friends or classmates who already work in the library, let them know of your interest and ask that they recommend you should an opening occur.